 Medical Administration Apprenticeship

-The apprenticeship in Medical Administration has been developed in partnership with AMSPAR (The Association of Medical Secretaries, Practice Managers, Administrators and Receptionists.)
+The Medical Administration Apprenticeship has been developed in partnership with AMSPAR (The Association of Medical Secretaries, Practice Managers, Administrators and Receptionists.)

 This qualification is for individuals who work or want to work in an Administrative Support Role as Receptionists Administrators, Administration Assistants, Ward and Records clerks within any area of the health care sector.